slang-group/slang-group.github.io/_posts/2015-04-19-welcome-to-slang-group.markdown

-Written language on the web is being shaped by two forces: the growing number of participants from around the world adding their own voices, and the social and technical limits of the web to supporting their languages.
+Written language on the web is being shaped by two forces: the growing number of participants from around the world adding their own voices, and the social and technical limits of the web to support their languages.

 <!--break-->